awslabs/amazon-s3-find-and-forget/docs/USER_GUIDE.md

 To delete a stack via AWS Console:
 1. Open the [CloudFormation Console Page] and choose the solution stack, then choose "Delete"
-2. When the confirmation modal shows up, choose "Delete stack".
+2. Once the confirmation modal appears, choose "Delete stack".
 3. Wait for the CloudFormation stack to finish updating.
 Completion is indicated when the "Stack status" is "*DELETE_COMPLETE*".

 To delete a stack via the AWS CLI [consult the documentation](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/delete-stack.html).